 - Meta Description

-Each Data Field has a type - e.g. a text string or a number or rich text body... we’ll come to this later.
+Each Property has a Data Type - e.g. maybe a text string, a number or rich text body... we’ll come to this later.

 Creating your first Document Type

 Right, let’s get busy.
 Go to the Settings Menu in Umbraco.
 This is the third button on the top navigation menu.
 Then you’ll see a long list of settings – don’t worry about these yet, we’ll introduce them as we need them.

 Document Types is positioned as the first option in the list and is always the starting point for any Umbraco build.
 Hover over the [Document Types] item and you’ll see three dots [...] , click this to see the menu.
 Then you'll see four options, click the [Document Type] option - we want a template automatically created for us.

 Using folders can help you organise your Document Types.

 Enter "HomePage" as the [Name] of our new Document Type - you'll see that an Alias is automatically created for us.

 Enter in the [Description] field "This is our homepage template".
 This text is used to help the editors choose the correct Document Type when creating new Content Nodes back in the Content Section.